 Erin Thomas is an associate in the firm’s New York office.
 Her practice focuses on international arbitration and litigation.
-Ms. Thomas has represented clients in international commercial arbitrations under the ICC, LCIA, and SIAC rules.
+Ms. Thomas has represented clients in international commercial arbitrations under the ICC, LCIA, ICDR, and SIAC rules.
 Ms. Thomas has also represented institutions and individuals in general commercial litigation, and advised multinational corporations in FCPA due diligence and investigations of acquisition targets in high-risk jurisdictions.

 - Associate in the international arbitration group of a major international law firm (2007-2013).